 This Is Us

-NBC’s hit family drama had already filmed its 18-episode fourth season, the finale of which airs March 24.
+NBC’s hit family drama had already filmed its 18-episode fourth season, the finale of which aired March 24.

-NBC’s singing competition already taped all of its prerecorded Season 18 episodes, so now the question is whether the live shows will commence as scheduled on May 4.
+NBC’s singing competition already taped all of its prerecorded Season 18 episodes, so now the question is what will happen with the live shows, scheduled to commence on May 4.

 The Walking Dead

-Per Deadline, pre-production on the AMC zombie drama’s 11th season has been delayed, and filming has been postponed three to four weeks.
-Meanwhile, production was halted on the spinoff Fear the Walking Dead.
+The Season 10 finale is still in post-production and will air later in the year.
+Per Deadline, pre-production on the AMC zombie drama’s 11th season has been delayed, and production was halted on the spinoff Fear the Walking Dead.

 CBS’ Big Bang Theory spinoff called off production before the cast and crew finished all 22 episodes of Season 3.